-USAP combines our employee volunteerism and strategically aligned company resources to address essential community needs in partnership with our healthcare partners, lending support to the many worthy endeavors that are designed to improve the health, welfare and well-being of our communities.
+USAP Cares combines our employee volunteerism and strategically aligned company resources to address essential community needs in the areas of Health and Wellness, Education, and Civic Engagement.

 Being a good global citizen

 In addition to our community involvement in our local communities, we partner with responsible global organizations to contribute our expertise on clinical mission trips.

 An example of this can be seen in USAP’s support of Florida Hospital's Sharing Smiles program.
 Sharing Smiles surgical teams are comprised of plastic surgeons, anesthesiologists, nurses, technicians and other volunteers who travel to select cities in Latin America to provide reconstructive surgery to children suffering from physical and emotional distress caused by facial deformities.